- About Us

 Our successful Inaugural Conference was held May 22-23, 2017, at UNF.
 A judged poster symposium was held with the top three winners awarded cash prizes and certificates.
 A full exhibition hall was included.
 CME awarded.
 An actionable outcome was met with focus to be placed on food deserts.
 Implementation for action already underway.

-Join us for our second annual Future of Healthcare Conference scheduled May 21-22, 2018!
+Join us for our second annual Future of Healthcare Conference scheduled May 21-22, 2018, at the Prime Osborn Convention Center!
 Mark your calendars to attend and take part in changing the well being of our City and NE Florida.

 Food Deserts Public Policy Coalition:

-In response to our successful Future of Healthcare Conference held in May, with the outcome focusing on food deserts, the DCMS Foundation is excited and committed to addressing this issue through an established community-wide coalition.
+In response to our 2017 Future of Healthcare Conference in May, it was determined by Conference attendees that the outcome focus on developing and implementing public policy on food deserts.
+The DCMS Foundation is excited and committed to addressing this issue through an established community-wide coalition.
 The Food Deserts Public Policy Coalition has a mission of improving the access to healthy food items in the underserved areas of Duval County in a strategic and tactical manner.
 Chairing the diverse and well represented coalition, Dr. Sunil Joshi, has determined that, ‘although our goal is to have a sustainable impact on food insecurities which also brings economic development to the areas that need it the most, we do not wish to reinvent the wheel, but to enhance what is currently in progress while recognizing each other’s areas of strength, abilities and potential resources.’

 Working with coalition members representing city leaders, state representatives, US representatives, attorneys, the business community, area hospitals, area colleges and key nonprofits working within neighborhoods of need, the coalition strongly reflects area expertise and knowledge while providing valuable input integral to achieving success for both short- and long-term goals for making a sustainable impact in the underserved areas of NE Florida.
 To ensure long-term success, the coalition is focused on public policy development and implementation.
 Rick Mullaney, Director of Public Policy, JU, is serving to provide guidance and assistance with the ‘7 Steps for Developing Successful Public Policy.’

 To effectively accomplish specific points within the 7 Steps for Developing Successful Public Policy, three subcommittees have been appointed in the areas of: Research; Solutions; and Adoption/Implementation/Execution.
 Each of these subcommittees have a specific charge/goal and are comprised of expert individuals currently serving on the Coalition.
 These subcommittees will be meeting over the next two months and will report their findings this fall.
 At that time, the Coalition will outline the next steps for achieving public policy change.
-To further share the short- and long-term goals of the Coalition, a 2018 winter meeting with city leaders, the public at-large and the news media, is in the planning process.
+To further share the outcome, an outcome update will be provided at the 2018 Future of Healthcare Conference.

 Physician Wellness Program:

-Launched in January 2017, our Physicians Wellness Program is providing support and resources for DCMS members to receive counseling and coaching services as needed.
+Launched in January 2017, our Physicians Wellness Program is actively providing support and resources for physician members to receive counseling and coaching services.
 The program is self-referred, confidential - no reporting, provides six free sessions with no personal insurance billing, and no electronic records created.
-Appointments are made within 24 hours or request, before or after office hours.
+Appointments are made within 24 hours or request, pre- or post- office hours, including emergency sessions.

 Research consistently shows that an average of one in three doctors suffers from symptomatic burnout on any given office day—worldwide, regardless of specialty.
 Some surveys show burnout rates over 70 percent.
 Physician burnout and its complications are the number one threat to a physician’s medical career.
 Yet, all healthcare professionals experience similar workplace stressors—doctors, APPs, nurses, allied health workers and even hospital administrators are all at risk.
 For resources and helpful links click the resource library tab at the bottom of our physician wellness program page.